NCAR/rda-apps-clients/docs/README.md

 #### Description

-Submits a request, where the post data is json formatted control file
+Submits a request, where the POST data is json formatted control file.
+An authentication token is needed for this for this request.
+See [Authentication Section](#authentication) for more details.

 #### URL